derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/08/2026 16:21:53 : 3 Database Admins walked into a NoSQL bar.
+24/08/2026 16:34:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-['hip', 'hip'] (hip hip array!)
+How many programmers does it take to kill a cockroach?
+Two: one holds, the other installs Windows on it.
 <!-- replace-with-joke ends -->